 Executive sessions, which are restricted to members of the body, may be held only for the following reasons:

-a) Discussion of employment, appointment, compensation, promotion, demotion, discipline, or release of a member of the faculty, staff, or administration.
+- 1. Discussion of employment, appointment, compensation, promotion, demotion, discipline, or release of a member of the faculty, staff, or administration. - 2.
+Discussion of the academic standing, academic records, or discipline of a student.